Skip to navigation Skip to content

 For DMIS to allow a waiver, the debt status must show as DET (determined).
 This is done by adjusting the repayment history.

 Do not tell the customer if a refund will be paid.
-Payment Assurance Operations will decide this.
-They may pay a refund or transfer the amount to other outstanding debts.
+Payment Assurance Operations will decide to pay a refund or transfer the amount to other outstanding debts.

-• record the details on a DOC using Fast Note located in Customer First.
+• record the details on a DOC using Fast Note.
 The Fast Note will automatically refer to Payment Assurance Operations, requesting the repayment history be adjusted to allow the waiver to be applied:

 • use Fast Note - select Auto Text, use Debt Recovery > Debt Recovery referrals > OPRH Adj Req for Debt Waiver